 Back then, I lived on Beach Road in Sea Point and rode in a carpool with other consultants passing the coastal communities of Table View, Boulbergstrand, and Melkbosstrand.
 Politically, the 1980s in South Africa were volatile, so getting to the nuclear power plant was fraught with stress and security checks.

-“The resistance of the mid-1980s destroyed utterly the ‘total strategy’ tactics of the Botha government.
-The campaign to win hearts and minds was in tatters, with thousands in detention and an occupying army in the townships …”
+“Resistance in the mid-1980s destroyed the ‘total strategy’ tactics of the Botha government.
+The campaign to win hearts and minds was in tatters, with thousands in detention and an occupying army in the townships.”

-The rough backroad leading to the town is being transformed into a paved two-lane highway.
+The rough backroad leading to Darling is being transformed into a paved two-lane highway.
 Construction resulted in one-lane traffic for most of the drive.
-At points along the way flaggers waved drivers to a stop where they waited patiently for 5 to 10 minutes while a long line of traffic passed in the other direction.
+At points along the way, flaggers waved drivers to a stop, where they waited for 5 to 10 minutes while a long line of traffic passed in the other direction.